knpuniversity/symfony2-series/knpu/episode2/form-submit.rst

 .. tip::

-    If you use Symfony ``2.6`` or newer you have a ``redirectToRoute`` method which allows to return a redirection based on the route name instead of having to generate the URL first.
+    If you use Symfony ``2.6`` or newer, you have a ``redirectToRoute`` method that allows you to redirect based on the route name instead of having to generate the URL first.
+It's a shortcut!

 Remember that a controller always returns a Response object. ``redirect`` is just a shortcut to create a Response that's all setup to redirect to